dtcenter/METexpress/docs/Users_Guide/apps.rst

 METexpress Apps
 ===============

-This section includes a description of the unique feature of each app.
+This section includes a description of the unique features of each app.

 Upper Air App
 _____________